Short Walks in the Lake District: Keswick, Borrowdale and Buttermere

 Must SeeBorrowdale’s ancient woods; the lakes of Derwentwater, Crummock Water and Buttermere; Castlerigg Stone Circle; traditional Lakeland pubs; cosy cafes; isolated hamlets; fell-top viewpoints, including Cat Bells and Castle Crag; picturesque bridges, including Ashness Bridge; low ridges; lake cruises; birds of prey and other wildlife; summit of Skiddaw, England’s fourth highest mountain

-Vivienne Crow has chosen 15 of the best short walks around Keswick, Borrowdale and Buttermere for you to explore.
-Our guide comes with easy-to-read Ordnance Survey maps and clear route descriptions, perfect if you're new to walking or are looking for something you can enjoy with the whole family.
+15 of the best short walks in the Lake District around Keswick, Borrowdale and Buttermere.
+Our guidebook comes with easy-to-read Ordnance Survey maps and clear route descriptions, perfect if you're new to walking or are looking for something you can enjoy with the whole family.

 Table of Contents